Attacks on quantum key distribution protocols that employ non-ITS authentication: Introduction

-Quantum key distribution (QKD) is a cryptographic key-agreement protocol consisting of two steps: quantum communication and measurements, and classical post processing.
-The outstanding property of QKD is that it is an Information-Theoretically Secure (ITS) and universally composable (UC) protocol given that its classical communication is performed over an authentic channel (note that \emph{all} key-agreement protocols are insecure over non-authentic channels).
+The authentication step is the focus of this paper; the outstanding property of QKD is that it is an Information-Theoretically Secure (ITS) and universally composable (UC) protocol given that its classical communication is performed over an authentic channel (note that \emph{all} key-agreement protocols are insecure over non-authentic channels).
 Thus QKD is a very powerful cryptographic primitive but in order to be useful for practical key agreement purposes it must be \emph{composed} with an independent primitive enforcing the mentioned requirement for authenticity of classical communication.

 The standard cryptographic approach ensuring authenticity of communication messages against malicious attackers is to use a message authentication code (MAC) \cite{MenezesOV96}.
 A convenient class of MACs are \emph{systematic} MACs which replace the original message with a concatenation of the message itself and an additional tag which is the image of a keyed hash function applied to the message.
 It is well-known that Strongly Universal$_2$ (SU$_2$), and more generally Almost Strongly Universal$_2$ (ASU$_2$) hashing (see \ref{uhf}) is an ITS primitive that can be used to calculate systematic MAC tags.